movementlabsxyz/movement-ecosystem/README.md

   - IMPORTANT: This is the name that will be used to reference the project when generating a URL for the project's page, and retrieving the project's logo and banner image.
 - keywords?: An array of keywords that describe the project.
 This will be used to help users find the project.
 Maximum of 5 keywords.
 - category: The category of the project.
 This will be used to help users find the project.
-  - Available categories: "DeFi", "NFT", "Gaming", "Infrastructure", "Wallet", "Analytics", "Social", "Other"
+  - Available categories: "DeFi", "NFT", "Gaming", "Infrastructure", "Wallet", "Analytics", "Social", "Investor", "Other"
 - subcategories: An array of subcategories that describe the project.
 They must match your specified category.
 This will be used to help users find the project.
   - DeFi: "DEX", "Lending", "Derivatives", "Payments", "RWA", "Insurance", "Perpetuals","Liquidation", "Stablecoin", "Yield Aggregator", "Swap Aggregator", "LST", "Other"
   - NFT: "Marketplace", "Gaming", "DAO", "PFP", "Metaverse", "Art", "Music", "Collectibles", "Other"
-  - Gaming: "Play to Earn", "NFT", "DAO", "Metaverse", "Marketplace", "Other"
+  - Gaming: "Play to Earn", "Play and Earn", "Gaming Focused", "NFT", "DAO", "Metaverse", "Marketplace", "Other"
   - Infrastructure: "Layer 1", "Layer 2", "Oracles", "Bridges", "Scalability", "Privacy", "Other"
   - Wallet: "Extension", "Mobile", "Hardware", "Other"
   - Analytics: "Data", "Charts", "Magazine", "Content Creator", "Other"